yuka-friends/after-you/README.md

 ### 🚧 roadmap
 - [ ] journal static
-- [ ] multiple rounds of chat
+- [x] multiple rounds of memory
+- [ ] deployment support on macOS/linux
 - [ ] responsive layout for mobile
 - [ ] add imgae vision index
 - [ ] add tag search and summary
 - [ ] weather info to LLM
+- [ ] separate backend
 - [ ] tts

 ## 🧡 How to Install

-- Install [Git](https://git-scm.com/download/win), just keep clicking next.
+- Install [Git](https://git-scm.com/download), just keep clicking next.

-- Install [Python](https://www.python.org/ftp/python/3.11.7/python-3.11.7-amd64.exe), make sure to check `Add python.exe to PATH` when installing.
+- Install [Python](https://www.python.org/downloads/release/python-3118/), make sure to check `Add python.exe to PATH` when installing.

 - In file explorer, navigate to the directory where you want to install After-you, and download the tool through the terminal command `git clone https://github.com/yuka-friends/after-you`;